pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/DOA (US).md

 <br>
  **Special Case:**
  <br>
  a.
-The customer requests to change the address for the replacement
+The customer provides a different address or requests to change the address for the replacement.
  <br>
 After inquiring about basic info, if the customer provides a shipping address that differs from the one on the original order, process with step 2 in: [[Different Shipping Address for the Replacement]]